wrf/heteropecilly/README.md

 `blastp -query simion2017_taxa/Homo_sapiens.fasta.nogaps -db human_uniprot.fasta -outfmt 6 -max_target_seqs 1 > simion2017_taxa/hsapiens_vs_uniprot_blastp.tab`

 The top hit for each protein should probably be the original reference protein.
 If this is not the case, then that protein probably should not be used in phylogeny in the first place.
 Using the blast results, new alignments can be generated for each protein from the supermatrix and the reference protein.
-Each file is in fasta format and contains three sequences, the protein used in the supermatrix, the reference protein, and a row of the extracted heteropecilly scores from the supermatrix.
+Each file is in fasta format and contains three sequences, the protein used in the supermatrix (which has probably been trimmed), the reference protein, and a row of the extracted heteropecilly scores from the supermatrix.
 The folder containing all of the files is automatically named (based on current time).

 `blast_to_align_pairs.py -b simion2017_taxa/hsapiens_vs_uniprot_blastp.tab -q simion2017_taxa/Homo_sapiens.fasta.nogaps -s human_uniprot.fasta -r simion2017_taxa/Homo_sapiens.fasta -p hp_by_site_w_const.tab`

 This requires `mafft`, though could be modified to run another aligner.

+### for RAxML site-wise likelihoods ###

 Just as above, where an additional fasta line is generated for each alignment to show the heteropecilly scores, this can be used to show the difference in log-likelihood from `RAxML` using the `-l` option.
 This assumes that the relevant trees are the first two columns, and converts the difference into a hexadecimal value at each position, where no difference is 8, 9-f favor topology 1 and 0-7 favor topology 2.